IntelSoftware/SYCL_101/05_Next_step/02_Module.rst

 * Use device selection to offload kernel workloads.

-* Decide when to use basic parallel kernels and ND Range Kernels.
+* Decide when to use basic parallel kernels and ND Range kernels.

 * Create a host accessor.